pawgrmr/til/rails/tell-if-record-is-new-or-already-exists.md

-# How to tell if record is new or already exists
+# How To tell If Record Is New Or Already Exists

 The `new_record?` Active Record method can tell if a record is new or already exists